davidecaria/ensimag-code/ensimag-class-physical-security/exams/mySol/CySec_2122_embedded_sol.md

 3. **Locality of Information**: EM emissions can provide localized information about where on a chip certain operations are taking place, due to the spatial nature of electromagnetic fields.
 Power consumption analysis usually provides a more global view of the device’s activity.

-**Counterme asures Against Power Consumption and EM Emission Side Channel Attacks:**
+**Countermeasures Against Power Consumption and EM Emission Side Channel Attacks:**

 1. **Countermeasures for Power Consumption Attacks:**